-“Did the players have a say in the selection of this coach?”
+“Let me ask you this--did the players have a say in the selection of you as a head coach?”

 “Yes, there was a selection committee of a few of the players.”

-"So if the players selected this coach, then they are already sold on him, though at a shallow level.
-What if instead of coming in and trying to impress them with his vision and expectations, he came in and thanked the players for choosing him, shared how grateful he was to be a part of the team, then shut his mouth the rest of the time and let the players talk?”
+"So if the players selected you as head coach, then they are already sold on you, though at a shallow level.
+What if instead of coming in and trying to impress them with your vision and expectations, you came in and thanked the players for choosing you, shared how grateful you ware to be a part of the team, then sit down, be quiet, and let them talk?”

 “Never thought of that.
 What would the players say?”

-“Maybe you could ask the players who selected the coach to share two things.
-One, why they selected him over the others.
-And two, some things the coach should know about the team.
+“Maybe you could ask the players who selected you to share two things.
+One, why they selected you over the others.
+And two, some things the you should know about the team.
 Then, with that knowledge, and the knowledge gained through one-on-one in the days following, a vision, a plan, and expectations would be more informed, and therefore the players will feel like they played a part in the creation of it all.”